The Oil Change: Who, What, When, Where, Why… And… Huh?

 Your owner’s manual has recommendations that were created by a small army of chemical and mechanical engineers.
 Take that advice.
 Always.
 There’s a reason why these professionals spend their careers figuring out the optimal fluids for your daily driver.

 The internet likes to publicize a few exceptions.
 Some higher end motor oils and filters can last as long as 15,000 miles, but from my experiences, it’s better to slightly overdue oil changes it if it bothers you that much.
 It shouldn’t , but sometimes in life you end up with way too much free time and not enough real life experience.
 If you really want to prolong the life of your car check your oil between oil changes and top it off if needed.
+If you need to, you can also get some car ramps so you can check underneath the car if you need to.
 This also helps you discover little engine related issues before they become big ones.

 Most engines will outlast the rest of the vehicle.
 The brand does not matter.
 Just make sure the oil you use passes the American Petroleum Institute standards for that engine and that you’re using the right oil viscosity and amount.
 You’ll find that in the vehicle specifications section of your owner’s manual.
 Don’t have the manual?
 Just click here.